History of Western Thought

 Description and Objectives

-History of Western Thought (HoWT) explores the intellectual history of the West to discover the philosophical foundations of our own age.
+History of Western Thought (HoWT) explores the intellectual history of the West in order to discover the philosophical foundations of our own age.
 In this course, students engage with some of the tradition’s key thinkers—Plato, Aristotle, Cicero, Augustine, Aquinas, More, Descartes, Newman, Benedict XVI, and others.
 Through thoughtful consideration of these thinkers’ works, students acquire an awareness of the forces that have shaped our culture and a readiness to be responsible stewards of it.

 Textbooks